danpa32/SMTP-Server-prank/README.md

 ## Description

 **Prank SMTP client** is a program that allows you to send emails to a list of addresses that you provide.
-The list of mail addresses are split in group and the addresses of each group is picked as the sender, the rest are the receivers.
+The list of mail addresses are split in groups and the first address of each group is picked as the sender, the rest are the receivers.
-The user of the application can defined :
+The user of the application can define :

-* the number of group
+* the number of groups
 * the smpt server used
 * the email contents